-The program of study has three components:
+The program of study has three major components:

-- (a) coursework in research, statistics, and the scientific method - (b) coursework in the knowledge base of psychology - (c) an Master's research thesis
+- (a) coursework in research design, statistics, and the scientific method - (b) coursework in the knowledge base of psychology - (c) Master's research thesis

 Work with your research mentor to develop a curriculum course plan that best meets your individual graduate training needs.
-Students are also strongly encouraged to meet with Andrea Williams regarding their schedules before or when they first arrive.
+Students are also strongly encouraged to meet with Andrea Williams regarding their course schedules before or when starting the program.
 Students on a two-year plan can follow the curriculum plan laid out in this handbook and check in with Andrea if needed.
-Note that not all courses are offered every semester, so you may consult with Andrea to ensure your course plan takes into consideration the timing of course offerings.
-Students on a three-year plan meet with Andrea for planning purposes to set a curriculum plan.
-It is possible you may not be able to enroll in your preferred core content and elective courses depending on your graduation timeline and enrollment limits.
+Not all courses are offered every semester, so you are advised to consult with Andrea to ensure your course plan takes into consideration the timing of course offerings.
+Students on a three-year plan must meet with Andrea to plan their curriculum.
+It is possible you may not be able to enroll in your preferred core content and elective courses based on your graduation timeline and maximum enrollment limits of a course.